ucam-department-of-psychiatry/crate/docs/source/misc/testing.rst

 --database-in-memory  Store the database in memory instead of on disk (SQLite only).
---echo                Log all SQL statements to the default log handler --mysql               Use MySQL instead of the default SQLite --db-url              SQLAlchemy test database URL (MySQL only, default: mysql+mysqldb://crate:crate@localhost:3306/test_crate?charset=utf8
+--echo                Log all SQL statements to the default log handler --db-url              SQLAlchemy test database URL (Not applicable to SQLite).

 Some common standard pytest options: